Art in Review

 Fabric torsos are complemented with photo cut-outs compiled from books bought at the infamous Vancouver second-hand bookstore, MacLeod’s.

-These 365 hand puppets have been morphed and moulded into aspects that represent a kind of humanness in each creation, whether man-made object, natural occurrence or surreal imagining, these creatures, at first, had me taken aback.
+These 365 hand puppets have been morphed and moulded into aspects that represent a kind of humanness in each creation, whether man-made object, natural occurrence or surreal imagining, these creatures had me taken aback.

 At first almost frightening in their essence, they then drew me in.
 The alien aspects becoming familiar, and in that familiarity becoming, perhaps, even more frightening while at the same time undeniably compelling.